RATIU5/ansible-config/README.md

 Linux or MacOS.
 For Windows, you can use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-Make sure you have the following installed on your system (they exist on most systems by default):
+Ensure you have the following installed on your system (they exist on most systems by default):

 - [curl](https://curl.se/)
 - [bash](https://www.gnu.org/software/bash/)